SaraAli26/DockerCFG/README.md

 ## Contents

-1. **DockerandStandaloneSpringbootExample**: Start here to explore practical examples and instructions on how to run them.
+1. **DockerandStandaloneSpringbootExample**: Start here to implement a practical example and get the detailed instructions on how to run them.
 This hands-on approach will solidify your understanding of Docker concepts, as the application is straightforward and very simple, allowing you to focus on how Docker works.

 2. **SpeakinDocker.md**: Once you’ve worked through the code, check out this file for an introduction to Docker terminology and concepts.
 Understanding the language of Docker is key to mastering its usage.